 We'd usually only recommend Seronera Wildlife Lodge as a stop on a vehicle safari through the park.
 It's a place to eat and sleep in the central Serengeti area if either your budget, or the space available elsewhere, were restricted.
 Then your activities would be to explore the Serengeti National Park with your own private 4WD vehicle and guide.
 It is also possible to fly in and join on one of the guided drives organized by the lodge daily, but we cannot vouch for the quality of the safari guides on such trips.

 The Seronera area is at the very heart of the Serengeti National Park; it has excellent populations of permanent wildlife, but also relatively high densities of visitors all year.
 The great wildebeest migration passes through here around April - June, substantially increasing the densities of both game animals and visitors.
 It is possible to arrange hot air balloon flights from here too.

 Seronera itself is well named as a 'wildlife lodge'.
 On our last visit we saw countless rock hyrax and lizards lounging in the sun – on the rocks, on the stairs, on the pathways, and really everywhere you looked!
 The manager also informed us they have a 'resident' python and leopard who visits the grounds…!

-Our viewSeronera Wildlife Lodge is a comfortable, functional hotel.
-It’s not small, stylish or particularly personal.
+Our viewSeronera Wildlife Lodge is a comfortable, functional hotel and a bit old-fashioned.
+It's not small, stylish or particularly personal.
 However, it has reasonable prices and a great location at the heart of the park, so is a good option for those on tighter budgets – particularly around April, May and June when the migration passes though this area.

 Ideal length of stay: To explore this area fully, it is worth spending three nights at Seronera Wildlife Lodge.
 If you spend any longer here you may find the driving routes a little repetitive.